 There’s a lot of poetic activity: performance poetry, small presses creating minor publishing hits, poets collaborating with musicians, festivals celebrating past poets, theatre groups dramatising their lives.
 Mainstream media has no problems with poets like Tempest, Cooper-Clarke, Armitage and Zephaniah.
 Their work is on school reading lists, they make TV documentaries and their opinions are sought on topics of the day.

 There’s also a huge output of poetry from contemporary authors on blogs and in print.
-Three recent poets to appear in print with the help of Into Print are Matthew Ansell, Steen Andersen and Barry Williams.
+Three poets to appear in print recently with the help of Into Print are Matthew Ansell, Steen Andersen and Barry Williams.

 Ansell recently released his book Uncovering Autism: A Book of Poetry to express to people what it is like to have the condition.
 Andersen is a Danish author who writes poetry in Danish and English.
 Dream Passages takes the reader to a dreamy, half-remembered, faded but familiar world.
 Irish author Williams rhymes about his personal relationship with work, sport, politics and people close to him in his A Book of Poetry.